florideanstarch/yats-ramble/index.md

 title: Hello
 ---

-## Welcome to
+## Welcome, fellow cybernauts!

-Here I mostly rant about work.
-Sometimes I post my notes with math.
+Here I mostly rant about work, life, and sometimes share cool things that I learn which could not go into [pkp](https://florideanstarch.github.io/pkp/).

-Thanks [knhash](https://github.com/knhash/jekyllBear) for this beautiful theme!
+This page was made with [jekyllBear](https://github.com/knhash/jekyllBear), thanks __knhash__ for this beautiful jekyll theme!